 Configure a new service provider¶

-You need to register your application as a service provider in WSO2 Identity Server.
+To register your application as a service provider in the WSO2 Identity Server:

-Log in to the WSO2 Identity Server Management Console (
+Log in to the WSO2 Identity Server Management Console using administrator credentials.

 Enter a Service Provider Name.
 Optionally, enter a Description.